 Anyhow, below are a Few of the Features You’ll Find in either the Canon EOS Rebel T5 along with the Canon EOS Rebel T6.

-As DSLR cameras, the Canon EOS Rebel T5 as well as the Canon EOS Rebel T6 include optical viewfinders.
+Like DSLR cameras, the Canon EOS Rebel T5 and the Canon EOS Rebel T6 include optical viewfinders.

 An optical viewfinder is the place where you preview the picture your lens is shooting.
 It will help to correctly frame your images even while sunlight is out.

-Now, the thing that you will need to learn about optical viewfinders is they are of various kinds.
+Now, you will need to learn about optical viewfinders because they are of various kinds.
 The two most common kinds are the pentamirror and pentaprism viewfinders.

 This viewfinder (pentamirror) is really inferior to the pentaprism viewfinder (a more frequent viewfinder for Expert level DSLR cameras).
-The reason is that the pentaprism viewfinders supply the maximum resolution in viewfinders, and so, they have a better quality compared to the pentamirror.
+The reason is that the pentaprism viewfinders supply the maximum resolution in viewfinders, so they have a better quality than the pentamirror.

-If you would like to shoot pictures in regions with low light, then you’d definitely need some type of light to assist you get vivid images.
+If you would like to shoot pictures in regions with low light, you’d definitely need some light to help you get vivid images.
 That is where your built-in flash can be helpful.

 Anyhow, it’s also essential to be aware that this flash will not necessarily suffice, depending on what you would like your end goal to be.